 Park at the cannon tram parking lot.
 Walk back under the highway heading east and pick up a trail just to the north (or you can head in to the woods and pick up the trail quickly) follow the trail south for a short way till you find a cairn marking a small trail heading left up the hill.
 Follow the steep trail up the hill through talus leading up to the Eaglet, head left or right and up hill to find other crags.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hounds Hump Ridge (Eaglet etc):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hounds Hump Ridge (Eaglet etc):

-Photos of Hounds Hump Ridge (Eaglet etc)
+Featured Route For Hounds Hump Ridge (Eaglet etc)